-- Have jumper cables, a flashlight, a gas can, scrapers, a shovel, flares and some blankets in the car, as well as a first aid kit and food, water and extra clothing in the car.
+- Prepare with essentials such as jumper cables, a flashlight, a gas can, scrapers, a shovel, flares and some blankets, as well as a first aid kit and food, water and extra clothing in the car.

 On the Road.
 Once on the road, the key is to be fully engaged and to pay attention to your surroundings.
 Some important tips to keep in mind while traveling:

-- Maintain longer stopping/following distances to prevent accidents.
+- Keep longer distances between cars when stopping or following to prevent accidents.

 - Avoid driving while tired.
 Stop if you feel like you’re falling asleep.

-- Avoid areas with very wet or slippery conditions, and avoid driving up hills.
+- Be watchful of road conditions that are very wet or slippery, and avoid driving up hills.

 Is holiday decorating one of your favorite parts of the holiday season?
 If so, you’re not alone!
 For many, getting into the seasonal spirit means putting up bright, beautiful lights and decorations.
-While this is an exciting part of celebrating the holidays, it’s important to remember some simple holiday light safety tips so you can celebrate with your loved ones without injury.
+While this is an exciting part of celebrating the holidays, it’s important to remember some simple holiday light safety tips so you can safely celebrate with your loved ones.

 - Plan your design before you start hanging lights around your home.
 This will allow you to create a beautiful, cohesive design and, more importantly, it will enable you to map out where all of the electrical outlets are, what areas will be safest to hang lights from, and which parts of your perimeter you should steer clear.

 - Don’t use indoor lights outside.
-Outdoor lights are specially made to withstand outdoor conditions, so using the wrong type of strand outside can spell trouble.
+Outdoor lights are specially made to withstand outdoor conditions, so using the wrong type of strand outside can lead to trouble.
 Outdoor lights are marked as such on the packaging.

 - Don’t be shy about using extension cords.
 They are an indispensable part of holiday decorating, particularly if you’re doing anything outside.
-Just be sure not to overload them –that is, make sure not to plug too many things in one extension cord, as they do have a tendency to overheat when loaded past capacity.
+Just be sure not to overload them – that is, make sure not to plug too many things into one extension cord, as they do have a tendency to overheat when loaded past capacity.